 To be part of our organization, every employee should understand and share in the YNHHS Vision, support our Mission, and live our Values.
 These values-integrity, patient-centered, respect, accountability, and compassion - must guide what we do, as individuals and professionals, every day.

-Under the supervision of the Echo Manager and/or Chief Technologist, performs a wide variety of technical and professional duties utilizing complex imaging equipment to produce quality Echo images as requested for subsequent interpretation by the Cardiologist.
+Under the supervision of the Sr. Manager, Cluster Lead or Assistant Chief tech, performs a wide variety of technical and professional duties utilizing complex imaging equipment to produce quality Echo images as requested for subsequent interpretation by the cardiologist.
 All duties are performed in accordance with departmental and organizational policies and procedures.
 Promotes service excellence in all interactions as outlined in the Key Behaviors in the YNHH Core Success Factors.
-To meet the staffing needs of the department, as necessary, HVC Echocardiography staff may be assigned at any of the YNHH HVC locations, regardless of your regularly assigned work location.
+To meet the staffing needs of the department, as necessary, Heart and Vascular staff may be assigned at any of the YNHH Heart and Vascular locations, regardless of your regularly assigned work location.

 Patient injuries or complaints,